-Lean against it by placing your right elbow on top of your left forearm.
+Lean against it by placing your right elbow on your left forearm.
 Your arms should form a 90-degree angle.
 Slowly pull your torso toward the wall using only your upper abdominals.
 Then push your hips back into a squatting motion.
 Return to standing posture and repeat 15 times.
 Do not let go of the wall during any part of this move.

-4. Start lying faceup on the ground.
+4. Start lying face up on the ground.

 Raise your knees towards your chest and extend your elbows.
 Keep your shoulders directly below your ears.
 Squeeze your glutes hard and tighten your stomach muscles.
 You may need to use your forearms to support your weight.
 Lift your head slightly and look upward.
 Continue holding this pose for 30 seconds.
 Release and relax completely.
-Repeat 3 times.
+Repeat three times.

 5. Lie facedown on the floor and put your palms underneath your forehead.

 Push your pelvis downward and squeeze your buttocks tightly.
 Inhale deeply through your nose and exhale forcefully through your mouth.
-Breathe normally throughout this entire process.
+Breathe generally throughout this entire process.
 After inhaling, contract your rectus abdominus muscle and gently press your belly button inward.
 Exhale and release.

-Repeat 8 times.
+Repeat eight times.

-To tone bottom and also hips:
+To tone the bottom and also hips:

-Position your mini band around your hands and also get into a push-up placement.
+Position your mini band around your hands and get into a push-up placement.
 Carry out a push-up and afterward a row (where you simultaneously bring one arm up to your upper body, with or without a pinhead), aiming for 2 mins.

 Slow Reps for Muscular Tissue Development: Does Super Slow Training Work?